ane/ebi/README.md

 * The **API** layer is the interface to the program itself, which accepts input and translates it into DTOs, passing them to
 * The **Boundary** layer which is an **abstract** interface between interactors and the API, the boundary layer is concretely is implemented by
 * The **Service** layer which receives information from and delivers results to the boundary, containing the main program logic which manipulates
-* The **Entity** layer which contains dumb objects that represent program models and data
+* The **Entity** layer which contains objects that represent program models and data

 Thus, when a program is constructed, the API is given